Italian governorate of Montenegro: Background

 After 1929, the Zeta Banovina (province) of Yugoslavia included all of modern-day Montenegro, as well as adjacent parts of modern-day Serbia, Kosovo, Croatia, and Bosnia and Herzegovina.
-As in former Montenegrin states, the capital of the Zeta Banovina was Cetinje.
+The capital of the Zeta Banovina was Cetinje.
 In August 1939, ethnic Croat areas of the Zeta Banovina from the Bay of Kotor to Pelješac including Dubrovnik were merged with a new Banovina of Croatia.
 The last Ban of Zeta Banovina was Blažo Đukanović, a former brigadier general in the Royal Yugoslav Army.
 In May 1940, as a means of opposing the government, the Montenegrin branch of the Communist Party of Yugoslavia (Komunistička partija Jugoslavije, KPJ) advocated that Royal Yugoslav Army reservists demobilise, refuse military discipline, and even desert.
 In October of that year, the KPJ national conference heavily criticised this action by the Montenegrin branch of the party, and re-oriented the KPJ toward defending the country against "imperialist attackers".

 History

 Invasion

-In April 1941, as part of the German-led Axis invasion of Yugoslavia, the Zeta Banovina was attacked, by the Germans from Bosnia and Herzegovina and the Italians from Albania.
-The Italians moved through on 16 April on their way towards Dalmatia.
+In April 1941, as part of the German-led Axis invasion of Yugoslavia, the Zeta Banovina was attacked, by Germans coming from Bosnia and Herzegovina and Italians from Albania.
+The Italians moved through on 16 April on their way to Dalmatia.
 The Germans later withdrew, leaving the Italians to occupy the area.
 The occupation forces initially consisted of the 18th Infantry Division Messina, which was part of the Italian XVII Corps of the 9th Army, which had its headquarters in Albania.
-The 9th Army was also responsible for those parts of Kosovo. and western Macedonia that had been annexed to Albania.
+The 9th Army was also responsible for those parts of Kosovo and western Macedonia annexed to Albania.